-Nelson Mandela was a renowned South African peace, human right activist, revolutionist and former South African president who didn’t care much about his background and safety but stood against the South African Apartheid system of government when it was at its peak and eventually succeeded in bringing the much desired change and mutual respect.
+Nelson Mandela was a renowned South African peace, human right activist, revolutionist and a former South African president who didn’t care much about his background and safety but stood against the South African Apartheid system of government when it was at its peak and eventually succeeded in bringing the much-desired change and mutual respect.
 He died on the 5th of December, 2013.
-He was popularly known as “Nelson Mandela” but there are several other names he was known by for which he surely left much deeper meanings to; one of those was MADIBA
+He was popularly known as “Nelson Mandela” but there are several other names he was known by for which he surely left much deeper meanings to; one of those was MADIBA.

 The True Meaning and Origin of Madiba

 Madiba is the name of the clan from which Nelson Mandela came to be.
 In South African belief, the name of a clan is much more relevant and important than a person’s surname.
 The reason is because a clan’s name makes significant reference to the ancestor from which the individual came into existence.
 In South African history, Madiba was the name of a prominent Thembu chief who was popular in the 18th century as a ruler of the Transkei hence it is generally considered very polite and respectful to use someone’s clan name.